truvhq/quickstart/ruby/README.md

 # Set up the Ruby on Rails Quickstart
-Once you have your API keys, it's time to run the Citadel NodeJS Quickstart app locally.
+Once you have your API keys, it's time to run the Citadel Ruby on Rails Quickstart app locally.
 *Requirements*: Ruby 2.6.5

 1. `git clone https://github.com/citadelid/quickstart`